quartzbio/quartzbio-python/docs-source/source/creating_and_migrating_datasets.md

 ## Overview

 A dataset on the EDP represents a collection of records indexed with a specific schema (i.e. a list of fields).
-Datasets make it easy to query and filter datasets of any size in real-time.
+Datasets make it easy to query and filter datasets of **any size in real-time**.

 Datasets can be created with a predefined schema (using a [Dataset template](https://quartzbio.github.io/quartzbio-python/dataset_templates.html#overview)) or without any fields.
-The platform will always detect new fields in imported records and assign data types; however, users are recommended to use templates so that the data types of fields can be set in advance.
-Records can be added to datasets in multiple ways such as transforming files into datasets, programmatically generating records, or copying records from other datasets using "dataset migrations".
+The platform will always detect new fields in imported records and assign data types.
+However, users are recommended to use templates so that the data types of fields can be set in advance.
+Records can be added to datasets in multiple ways such as transforming files into datasets, programmatically generating records, or copying records from other datasets using [dataset migrations](https://quartzbio.github.io/quartzbio-python/creating_and_migrating_datasets.html#migrating-datasets).

 Datasets are designed to be a flexible and scalable solution for storing structured JSON-compatible data.
 The molecular data landscape is filled with a large variety of unique file formats, each with its own subtleties and quirks.
 On the EDP, almost any data source can be imported into a dataset as long as it can be transformed into JSON.
 The EDP supports many formats, making it easy to import data into a dataset.
 Once the data has been imported into a dataset, users can take advantage of the many features they offer: scalability, portability, version control, flexibility of schemas, querying and filtering of data as well as annotation and analysis using [Expressions](https://quartzbio.github.io/quartzbio-python/expressions.html#overview).